ModelingValueGroup/dclareForMPS/README.md

 Rules definitions typically use quotations (simple or not) to define the derivations.
 The rules are executed incrementally, meaning they perform a minimal amount of changes to derive the defined patterns (expressed in quotations).

+## Work in progress
+DclareForMPS is a work in progress.
+In this phase of development, no guarantees are given on the stability and scalability of the software.
+All feedback, functional or technical, is appreciated.

 ## Installation
-In an installed MPS (2018.3 or higher), install the DclareForMPS.zip plugin and extract the ExamplesProject.zip and open the extracted folder as a Project in MPS.
+In an installation of JetBrains MPS (2018.3 or higher), install the DclareForMPS.zip plugin and open the extracted ExamplesProject.zip as a Project in MPS.

 ## Examples
 Two examples can be found in the ExamplesProject: